CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe2-discover-assess-workloads-with-appliance.md

-# HOL 1: Migrate Windows & Linux Servers to Azure
+# HOL 1: Migrate Windows and Linux Servers to Azure

 Duration: 25 minutes

-## Exercise 2: Discover & Assess Set up your environment on Azure to migrate servers
+## Exercise 2: Discover and Assess On-premises Workloads to set up your environment on Azure to Migrate Servers

 ### Task 1: Create a migration assessment